-If you want to use the boat alone, a DC Speed Control system in combination with bow and stern thruster, and the unique Hold function, will provide a valuable assistance with the mooring.
+If you often sail alone, a DC Speed Control system in combination with both bow and stern thrusters, along with the unique Hold function, can be incredibly valuable for smooth mooring operations.

-Thruster power is determined mainly by boat porch and not by its weight, which is a general perception.
-When we know the boat’s total wind area, the boat’s pivot point and the location of the tunnel, we can calculate the wind force on the boat area and center point.
-Hence, we can calculate the amount of force needed to push the bow into the wind at a given wind speed.
+It’s important to note that thruster power is primarily determined by the boat’s profile rather than its weight, contrary to common perception.
+By assessing factors such as the boat’s total wind area, pivot point, and tunnel location, we can accurately calculate the wind force exerted on the boat and its center point.
+This calculation enables us to determine the necessary force to effectively steer the bow into the wind at various wind speeds.

 Important: By increasing tunnel diameter, the thruster is more efficient and generates less noise.